pughlab/BCa_ATACSEQ_Project/README.md

 # modMEMOs (Modified MEMOS)
 Modified version of the previously published tool MEMOS (Mazrooei et al. 2019).

+This tool is designed to identify significant enrichment of mutations within transcription factor binding sites and flanking regions. modMEMOs can be run using wither ChIP-seq or ATAC-seq data.

+## Running modMEMOS
+**Required data**
+*Mutation calls SNVs (.vcf)
+*Peaks of interest (from ChIP- or ATAC-seq or both) (.bed) *Fasta reference file (.fa)
+*Transcription factor weight matrix (.pfm)

+**modMEMOS-wrapper.sh**: the main pipeline used to execute the modMEMOs analysis.

+**shuffleTest.sh**: Will randomly shuffle transcription factor sites, overlap these regions with mutation calls and count the number of SNVs.
+This process is repeated ${NUM} times.

+**modMEMOS_ATAC_Plus_ChIP.sh**: A bash script used to prepare bed and fasta files required to run modMEMOs and to execute modMEMOS-wrapper.sh.

 # CRE_MutEnrich
 An algorithm to identify hotspots of mutations within regulatory elements against a background of global and local mutation rates.